prestodb/ambari-presto-service/README.md

 ### Pseudo-distributed

 Pick a node for the Presto coordinator and *do not assign any Presto workers*.
-On the configuration screen that follows, you must also enable pseudo-distributed mode by clicking the toggle.
-If you assign Presto workers to nodes and enable the pseudo-distributed toggle, the installation will fail.
+On the configuration screen that follows, you must also enable `node-scheduler.include-coordinator` by clicking the toggle.

 ### Distributed